All Episodes

 Harvey Weinstein, big Hollywood mogul, highest rated hour on CNN all day when they brought in a non-professional.

-No, that's I mean, Weinstein's a professional, but he's an executive.
+No, that's, I mean, Weinstein's a professional, but he's an executive.

-He's not a he's not a behind the camera guy.
+He's not a behind-the-camera guy.

-He's a director producer.
+He's a director-producer.

 They bring in somebody with literally no experience, and he gets the highest rated hour of anything all day on CNN.